The Squeaker (1937 film): Reception

+Box-office

 Kinematograph Weekly reported the film as a "runner up" at the British box office in February 1938.

+Critical

+The Monthly Film Bulletin wrote: "Edmund Lowe as Inspector Barrabal gives a good performance and Alistair Sim as the Scotch reporter is outstanding.
+The setting of the country house is particularly lovely and the exciting situations are well handled by the director."

-In a contemporary review for the Sunday Mirror, critic Walter Webster wrote:The plot is highly ingenious.
+For the Sunday Mirror, critic Walter Webster wrote: "The plot is highly ingenious.
 It is developed with fine expense and the background of Scotland Yard with Stewart Rome in charge is utterly convincing.
 This is good stuff with a glorious comedy performance by Alastair Sim as a Scotch reporter in London, Sebastian Shaw and Robert Newton in two splendid dramatic characterisations and Ann Todd at long last getting an opportunity to play an intelligent part in a film and doing so with great distinction.
 But it is Edmund Lowe as the detective who takes charge of the drama and gives it zest.
-He plays with polish and punch.Upon the film's American release as Murder on Diamond Row, critic Frank S. Nugent of The New York Times, wrote: "Rarely have we seen a murder out with less suspense or mystification. ...
-The lighting is poor, Tamara Desni's song and dance sequences are third rate and the cast—with the exception of Mr. Lowe and Alastair Sim as a 'journalist'—is hardly worth mentioning.
+He plays with polish and punch."

+Frank S. Nugent of The New York Times wrote: "Rarely have we seen a murder out with less suspense or mystification. ...
+The lighting is poor, Tamara Desni's song and dance sequences are third rate and the cast – with the exception of Mr. Lowe and Alastair Sim as a 'journalist' – is hardly worth mentioning.
 I say, Mr. Korda, this won't do, you know."